frousseu/BDTREScheck/README.md

 - check sheet number argument and sheets of current databases
 - add part at the end of Nghia script
-- add a year argument to check some data in coimparison to the previous years
 - find what to do with read_excel warnings on expectation about column format
 - change default values of databases names
 - think of a way to remove warnings associated with the check on the number of characters based on column names that are not in all databases